-secondin the dialog box willcanmetadata for all s rather than changed it.
+The second sentence in the dialog box will change to “You can delete metadata for all records...” if you have deleted the Metadata value rather than changed it.

 This dialog allows you to select how you want the Entity/Attribute/Value table to be updated.
 The exact choice of options will depend on whether you performed a change or a delete.

-Apply to all spectra The shared record in the Entity/Attribute/Value table will be updated and all spectra which share this Metadata value will be updated with this change.
+Apply to all spectra The shared record in the Entity/Attribute/Value table will be updated or deleted and therefore all Spectra which share this Metadata value will be affected by this change.
 Understand how widely the shared record is referenced when you use this option.
 It is possible for the value to be used for any other Spectrum in the entire database, although it is usually just shared by other Spectra in the same Campaign.

 Selected spectra only Only the selected Spectrum will be affected.
-To achieve this, SPECCHIO will create a new entry in the Entity/Attribute/Value table and link only the selected spectrum to it.
-No other spectra will be affected.
+To achieve this, SPECCHIO will create a new entry in the Entity/Attribute/Value table and link only the selected Spectrum to it.
+For a delete operation, only the reference to the current Spectrum will be removed from the Entity list.
+No other Spectrum will be affected.

-Cancel Your change or delete request will be discarded and no changes will be made.
-You should click on Reset to cause the original database values to be redisplayed.to be redisplayed
+Cancel Your change or delete request will be discarded and no changes for this Metadata value will be made.
+You should then click on Reset to cause the original database values to be redisplayed.

 To modify a Metadata value...